 This is a dingy back alley filled with rubbish bins, but also a fishmonger and oh so many extractor chimneys for the many Chinese restaurants that fill this part of London.

 The alley and much of this part of Chinatown is the result of speculative property development in the 1670s-80s on a plot of open land known as the Military Grounds.
-The Military Company was probably set up around 1615, as volunteer militia who leased land in the fields that were at the time on the edge of London for their activities.
+The Military Company was probably set up around 1615, as a volunteer militia that leased land in the fields that were at the time on the edge of London for their activities.

 In 1661, the Royalist supporter, Charles Gerard, 1st Earl of Macclesfield paid £500 to buy the land, although it took until 1676 to secure the full title to the land due to disputes.
 He promptly leased the entire site to the famous property developer Nicholas Barbon to develop as housing.